 Click Download under the Windows icon and wait for the file to download.

 Double-click the downloaded file (called SlackSetup) to install Slack.
 Slack will launch automatically once installed.

 To run Slack after that, double-click the Slack icon on your Windows Desktop.

-Note: To launch Slack whenever you start Windows, click your team name to open the Team Menu, select Preferences, click the Windows App tab, and check Launch app on login.
+Note: To launch Slack whenever you start Windows, click your workspace name in the top left to open the menu, select Preferences, click the Windows App tab, and check Launch app on login.

 Here's how to uninstall the Slack for Windows app:

 Right-click on Slack, and select Uninstall.

 Open Control Panel.

 Find and select Slack.